ye-kyaw-thu/error-overflow/mySent-exp3.md

 root@85e8e8d98a6e:/home/ye/exp/mysent/results4ws1#
 ```

-## Updating a Bash Script for Testing with Using Only Bigger Vocab File
+## Updating a Bash Script for Cross Testing with Using Only Bigger Vocab File

 ```bash
 #!/bin/bash